carlosdevv/gavanApp/README.md

 This project have the objective of test my knowlege in Front-End.
 The project is a app where the user can search books and see you details.
 Using the API Google Books for realize the requests to search the books.<br/>
 Why did i call the app gavan?
 Well, i based myself on what is considered to be one of the greatest readers humanity has ever known, Bhagavan Rajneesh.
+<br/><br/>

+#### Within the scope of the project, there were the following challenges:

+###### HomePage

+1. Create a Pixel Perfect screen based on design above;
+2. The books must be clickable and redirect to **details** screen.

+###### Search

+In this screen the functionalities below are **mandatory**:

+1. See a list of books based on search query;
+2. Make it possible to search for more books with a "Load more" button;
+3. Search books by name;
+4. Click on one of the books to see their details.

+###### Books details

+In this screen the functionalities below are **mandatory**:

+1. See all information for the selected book.

+But, however, as a differential I build one more page, which is the "My Library" page in which it stores the user's favorite books.